CONSUMER LAW LAWYER - CONSUMER FRAUD, LEMON LAW, CONSUMER PROTECTION - CALIFORNIA BAY AREA ATTORNEY

 Some examples of misrepresentations, which would justify rescinding the sale, may include the following, especially if more than one of them is present:

-Significant non-disclosures of information required to be disclosed (such as the fact that the vehicle was a "demonstrator," was previously totaled due to body damage or flood, has a salvaged title, was a previous "lemon law buy-back", was involved in an accident involving damage to the frame, and a whole host of other problems which should have been disclosed but were not.
+• Significant non-disclosures of information required to be disclosed (such as the fact that the vehicle was a "demonstrator," was previously totaled due to body damage or flood, has a salvaged title, was a previous "lemon law buy-back", was involved in an accident involving damage to the frame, and a whole host of other problems which should have been disclosed but were not).

-Often, used car dealers will attempt to persuade you that you bought it "As-Is", and therefore whatever problem you are experiencing is your problem.
-However, this is not true with respect to most problems discovered soon after the sale, since the buyer's decision to buy "As-Is" was usually based upon some representation made about the vehicle that proves not to be true.
-The most basic of these misrepresentations concerning the mechanical condition of a used vehicle center on the requirement that the DMV requires all dealers to have a basic safety check performed on the vehicle to verify that the vehicle is safe to operate on the road, as it has such basic safety features as brakes, brake lights, turn signals, lights, etc. Invariably, this "safety" check is described by the salesperson as the service department having gone over the entire vehicle with a fine tooth comb, and found it to be in superior mechanical condition good for at least another 100,000 miles.
+The most basic of these misrepresentations concerning the mechanical condition of a used vehicle center on the requirement that the DMV requires all dealers to have a basic safety check performed on the vehicle to verify that the vehicle is safe to operate on the road, that it has such basic safety features as brakes, brake lights, turn signals, lights, seat belts, etc. Invariably, this "safety" check is described by the salesperson as the service department having thoroughly gone over the entire vehicle, and found it to be in good, great, or excellent condition.

 -Call us to see if we can help-